 But now, by dying to what once bound us, we have been released from the law so that we serve in the new way of the Spirit, and not in the old way of the written code.
 (Romans 7:6)

-Our release from the authority of the Ten Commandments is explained carefully by the Apostle Paul in the seventh chapter of the Book of Romans.
+Our release from the authority of the Ten Commandments is explained carefully by the Apostle Paul in Romans chapter seven.

 So then, if she marries another man while her husband is still alive, she is called an adulteress.
 But if her husband dies, she is released from that law and is not an adulteress, even though she marries another man.